 19. Use place-based planning to support the role of centres as a focus for connected neighbourhoods.

 This direction is clearly aimed at urban development.
 However, there is some relevance for rural villages.
 This planning proposal supports the role of Kurmond Village in servicing the surrounding rural and rural residential properties.

 The adopted Hawkesbury Residential Land Strategy advocates the need to bolster the rural villages with additional population.
 By doing so, the Council is also sending a clear message that development of rural land in inappropriate locations will not be supported.
-Planning Priority W7 Establishing the land use and transport structure to deliver a liveable, productive and sustainable Western Parkland City 20.
-Integrate land use and transport plans to deliver the 30-minute city.
-The subject land is within a rural village 21.
-Investigate, plan and protect future transport and infrastructure corridors. setting.
-Although public transport (bus) operates through Kurmond.
-The level of service will never match the objective for urban communities.
-However, marginal increase in population in this area is likely to assist in keeping existing services viable.
-22. Support innovative approaches to the operation of business, educational and institutional establishments to improve performance of the transport network.

-23. Manage the interfaces of industrial areas, trade gateways and intermodal facilities by:
+Establishing the land use and transport structure to deliver a liveable, productive and sustainable Western Parkland City

+- 20. Integrate land use and transport plans to deliver the 30-minute city. - 21.
+Investigate, plan and protect future transport and infrastructure corridors. - 22.
+Support innovative approaches to the operation of business, educational and institutional establishments to improve performance of the transport network. - 23.
+Manage the interfaces of industrial areas, trade gateways and intermodal facilities by: